ttexpie/e2ee-messenger/README.md

 ##Release Notes - April 15, 2022:
 ###New and Improved
-1. Added new contacts
+1. Can add new contacts
 2. Added more chat elements
-    1. Chat input
-    2. Chat log
+    2. Adding messages
-    3. Chat view
+    3. Selecting contact
-    4. Chat bar
+    4. Contact bar
+###Issues
+1. Encryption not fully implemented in frontend
 ###Fixes
 1. Fixed NaN issue with encryption